 For a Single-phase AC system,

-The preferred wiring colour codes for a single phase four wire system is as follows:
+The preferred wiring color codes for a single-phase four-wire system is as follows:

 - Phase: Brown